ShoobyDoo/SMCSM/README.md

 * Requires [Java](https://www.java.com/en/download/).
 * Requires [Python 3.6](https://www.python.org/downloads/) or higher.

-Once prerequisites are installed, extract and copy all files into your Minecraft server directory and simply run the python script.
+Once prerequisites are installed, extract and copy the modules folder and the smcsm.py file into your Minecraft server directory and simply run the python script.

 On Windows, double-clicking the script will open a terminal window by default,